Hilbert valued fractionally integrated autoregressive moving average processes with long memory operators: Hilbert space-valued processes

-Several non-equivalent definitions of long rang dependence or long memory are available in the literature for time series.
-Some approaches focus on the behavior of the auto-covariance function at large lags, others on the spectral density at low frequencies, see \cite[Section~2.1]{pipiras_taqqu_2017} and the references therein.
+Several non-equivalent definitions of long rang dependence, or long memory, are available in the literature for time series.
+Some approaches focus on the behavior of the autocovariance function at large lags, others on the spectral density at low frequencies (see \cite[Section~2.1]{pipiras_taqqu_2017} and the references therein).
 Separating short range from long range dependence is often made more natural within a particular class of models.
-For instance, for a Hilbert-valued process $Y = (Y_t)_{t \in \zset}$, one may rely on a causal linear representation, namely
+For instance, for a Hilbert space-valued process $Y = (Y_t)_{t \in \zset}$, one may rely on a causal linear representation, namely